 - Feels more authentic and social than purely digital RNG games

-- Lets skeptical players see the wheel and ball in action
+- Allows skeptical players to see the wheel and ball in action

 - Often includes innovative variants (multipliers, bonus rounds, themed tables) not easily found at brick-and-mortar casinos